distsys-labs/fauxdash/README.md

 Creates a new function that compares a value for deep equality to make comparisons simpler and repeatable.

+### `melter(target, ...args)`

+Combines objects in the args onto the target and rebinds any `function`s to the new target.
+Will not work on arrow functions! (their `this` is inherited from lexical scope and cannot be set via `bind`).

+### `memoize(function)`

+Returns a memoized instance of the function which will memoize results based on a WeakSet of arguments passed.

 ### `merge(...objects)`

 Deep merges objects provided with the latter overriding the former.